INFORMATION AND INSTRUCTIONS

 - Please review the Creighton definitions of science and non-science recommendation letters below.

-- Creighton will only accept letters that are signed and dated.
+- Creighton only accepts letters that are signed and dated.
 The letters must be current and written during 2014 or later.
-Older Letters will not be accepted.
+Older letters will not be accepted.